PoisotLab/EcologicalNetworks.jl/paper/paper.md

 Understanding how the number of interactions scales with the number of species is fundamental in ecology.
 This relationship has recently been revisited using all food webs archived on `mangal.io` [@MacDBanv20a], making it, to the best of our knowledge, the most extensive study of such relationship so far.
 The block of code below read relevant metadata from `mangal.io` to conduct this analysis on all types of ecological networks.

-We first retrieved all networks archived on the database, which returned objects of type `MangalNetwork`.
-We then counted the number of species $S$ and the total number of interactions $L$ in each network, as well as their numbers of interactions of predation, of herbivory, of mutualism, and of parasitism.
-These information were stored in a data frame along with the ID numbers of the networks.
+We first retrieve all networks archived on the database, which returns objects of type `MangalNetwork`.
+We then count the number of species $S$ and the total number of interactions $L$ in each network, as well as their numbers of interactions of predation, of herbivory, of mutualism, and of parasitism.
+We store these information in a data frame along with the ID numbers of the networks.

 ```julia